jsivark/blog/_posts/2024-10-31-AgentResource.markdown

 </svg>
  -->

 This post is a curated collection of resources and papers related to improving LLM performance, reasoning, and planning abilities.
 It includes the use of reinforcement learning (RL) and explores how increasing test-time compute can enhance agentic capabilities.
+I have tried to categorize them, but it's not precise.

 ### Papers